-- 1) Divisions - a) Middle School Division $(6^{th} 8^{th})$ Course Distance is 2 Miles - b) Elementary School Division (3rd 5th) Course Distance is 1 mile - 2) Teams shall have a minimum of five runners for scoring in team competition - a) Teams are allowed an unlimited number of runners - b) Where teams consist of more than 5 runners, only the top five runners will be awarded points toward the team's total. - c) Runners 6 & 7 points will be used in the event of a tied score in the ream Competition - i) The score of BOTH the 6th & 7th runners from each of the tie.
-The lowest of these sums determines the "winner" of the summed. - ii) In the rare case that a tie remains after summing of the 6th & 7th runners, the position of each of the tied teams' 6th runners, the better finish of these determining the "winner" of the teams - d) All runners shall be eligible for i gipual honors - e) Exception: (junior divi on ( - i) To be implement if were are less the Gar teams having 6 onimum 5 runners needed to the state at team - ii) Tran will a minimum ()r pres will be able () e as a team - 3) Run formall be outfitted in hiforms, which used by identify the photon institution or team.
+- 1) Divisions - a) Middle School Division (6th 8th) Course Distance is 2 Miles - b) Elementary School Division (3rd 5th) Course Distance is 1 mile - 2) Teams shall have a minimum of five runners for scoring in team competition - a) Teams are allowed an unlimited number of runners - b) Where teams consist of more than 5 runners, only the top five runners will be awarded points toward the team's total. - c) Runners 6 & 7 points will be used in the event of a tied score in the Cam Competition - i) The score of BOTH the 6th & 7th runners from each of the tie 16 hs shall be summed.
+The lowest of these sums determines the "winner" of the summed. - ii) In the rare case that a tie remains after summing the correst of the 6th & 7th runners, the position of each of the tied teams' 6th up that be compared, the better finish of these determining the "winner" of the - d) All runners shall be eligible for i wull honors - e) Exception: (junior divicon) - i) To be implement if were are legal teams having on imum 5 runners needed to a team - ii) Toar will a minimum ( r) by as will be able ( c) e as a team - 3) Rule all be outfitted in liforms, which usely identify the consoring institution or team.